What is Health Translations?

 What sort of information is on the site?

 Information on the site covers a broad collection of health and wellbeing topics from Asthma to Mental Health to Family Violence, Housing and Centrelink resources.

 How many translated resources are on the site?

 Health Translations links currently to more than 15.000 resources in over 100 languages.

 How do we know the information is relevant and helpful?

 The website has editorial guidelines to ensure information is accurate and useful.
 We also review information on a regular basis to ensure it is up to date.

 How do we collect relevant and appropriate information?

-The information available on the HTD is produced and hosted by other organisations who are peak bodies in their areas of expertise with whom the Centre for Culture Ethnicity and Health (CEH) maintains a content partnership.
+The information available on the directory is produced and hosted by other organisations who are peak bodies in their areas of expertise with whom the Centre for Culture Ethnicity and Health (CEH) maintains a content partnership.
 CEH collects, indexes and adds translated materials.
 Some resources are also produced in-house by the CEH.

 How many people use the site?